 Health insurance covers medical expenses resulting from illnesses, injuries, and other conditions.
 It’s complicated and expensive, so let’s start with some basic definitions.

-Understanding how health insurance works can be confusing.
-No matter where your insurance comes from, all policies share a common language, and although comparing policies between providers can be challenging, it’s not impossible.
+Understanding how it works can be confusing.
+No matter where your policy comes from, all share a common language, and although comparing policies between providers can be challenging, it’s not impossible.
 Here’s a list of the most important definitions to help you get started.

-A premium is the amount of money you pay each month to purchase the insurance.
-For people who get their insurance through work, the employer usually pays a significant chunk of the total premium.
+- A premium is the amount of money you pay each month to purchase the policy.
+For people who are covered through work, the employer usually pays a significant chunk of the total premium.

-A policy’s deductible refers to the amount you have to pay out-of-pocket for medical care before your health insurance kicks in.
+- A policy’s deductible refers to the amount you have to pay out-of-pocket for medical care before your coverage kicks in.
 Deductibles are usually big round numbers, like $500 or $3,000.
 In general, policies with lower deductibles have higher premiums.